 Some home-buyers have turned down a place just because it wasn’t painted the “right” color.
 Don’t let a simple DIY project stand in your way of an otherwise perfect home.

-When thinking about your housing needs and wants, it is helpful to write things down, even creating a checklist.
+When thinking about your housing needs and wants, it is helpful to write things down, even creating a home buyer’s wish list.
 You should not be able to live without the items on your essentials list.
 After that, it is about prioritizing your wants.
-It is not easy to give up certain things you want, but your search may prove frustrating if you do not compromise.
+It is not easy to give up certain things you want; your search may prove frustrating if you do not compromise.